How to Frame and Display a Street Art Print

 Does the Street Collector lamp replace a frame?

-It can serve as a display alternative for compatible Street Collector prints, especially when you want rotation rather than a fixed framed piece.
+It can serve as a display alternative for compatible Street Collector prints, particularly when you want rotation rather than a fixed framed piece.